 The Celtic Church is a subject of much intrigue around the world.
-From the fame of Saint Patrick and Saint Columba, we have become inspired and encouraged by these most ancient forefathers of the Orthodox Church.
+Saint Patrick and Saint Columba, [some of the most ancient forefathers of the Celtic Orthodox Church] have brought us all much encouragement and inspiration in Christ.
 It was on the ancient Celtic lands of Glastonbury that Joseph of Arimathea founded the First Century church.
 Read more about the short history of the Celtic Culdean Church and our reestablishment.

 Here is a short selection from the Doctrinal Articles of our Culdean (Hebrew Celtic) Church: